d3vk0n/minerator-metrics/README.md

 If you can't access grafana remotely you need to also run ```./setup_network.sh``` (as root).
 This script will enable and configure the ubuntu firewall to allow remote connections to grafana/prometheus.

-For Ubuntu 18.04 systems the setup.sh script can be used (run as root).
+Note: this will automatically start prometheus/grafana/minerator-metrics on boot. disable the relevant systemd services if you don't want this (see script).

 For other systems, check the scripts to see what needs installing/configuring.

+If you want to run prometheus/grafana on a seperate server you need to manually install prometheus and grafana and edit prometheus.yml to point to your minerator rig(s). minerator-metrics.py needs to be run on each minerator rig.

-# Confirm Prometheus Installed
+## Confirm Prometheus Installed

 Prometheus is only available from the minerator system.

 Goto localhost:9090 from your minerator system.
 You should see Prometheus web interface.
 Go to Status->Targets and you should see "minerator" target, and it should be up.

-# Grafana Configuration
+## Grafana Configuration

 Grafana should be up on port 3000 on your minerator box.

 Access grafana and log in with default username "admin", password "admin" and change your password.

-## Add Prometheus Datasource
+### Add Prometheus Datasource

 * Click "Add data source", select "Prometheus".
 * set URL to "http://localhost:9090".